Short stories writer

 "A place with books, journals and reading materials; fiction and verse -- has the very best furniture to make a comfortable home"

 I first began prose writing at about eleven years old, along with a school pal: suggested by our teacher.
 We were basically imitating ‘Enid Blyton’s’ stories, for our own devices and really got down to it one year, completing dozens of pages.
-Then we all read the first ‘Agatha Christie’ stories and tried to create our own murder/mystery and become best short stories writers…
+Then we all read the first ‘Agatha Christie’ stories and tried to create our own murder/mystery and become best online short stories writers…

-In Canada, I began poetry writing, after reading how it’s good training for prose writing — with a new typewriter (Although today I have computers and provide my readers short stories online) delivered from a catalogue.
+In Canada, I began poetry writing, after reading how it’s good training for prose writing — with a new typewriter (Although today I have computers and provide my readers online short stories to read) delivered from a catalogue.
 I was way up in northern parts (Peace River), with some free time after work duties at a construction site; only intending to stay with poems a short time.
 But they quickly took all my interest and it was exciting to see finished work nicely set-out on a page of type-written words…

 My very first adult fiction was about California in the late 1960/70’s (written in London) and turned out well — thinking poetry had indeed been good training for prose writing.
-I completed twelve stories and provided those short stories online to read; focusing on Rudi Borah, a young man adrift on the sunny Westcoast.
+I completed twelve stories and provided those online short stories to read; focusing on Rudi Borah, a young man adrift on the sunny Westcoast.
 At the same time, I needed to write about teaching in London (1980-2000).
 This became another collection of short fiction, following Scott Robinson round his schools and London scenes with his time-off.
 I wrote these two books side-by-side and they turned out well; though very different locations, characters and themes…

 S.A.
 Newton